Langevin and Navier-Stokes Simulation of Three-Dimensional Protoplasmic Streaming: Methods

-To explain the lattice structure, we show a cross-section of the cylinder (Fig. \ref{fig-5}).
-The building block is a regular cube with side length $a(=\!1)$ for the lattice spacing.
-Therefore, the boundary shape is not a circle.
+To explain the lattice structure, we show the cross-section of the cylinder (Fig. \ref{fig-4}(a)).
+The building block is a regular cube with lattice spacing ${\it \Delta}x$; therefore, the boundary shape is not circular.
 Let $r$ be the distance of a vertex from the center of the cross-section.
-The vertices in the region $R\!-\!1<r<R\!+\!1$ form the boundary, whereas those in the region $r<R\!-\!1$ are the internal points, where $R$ is the radius of the horizontal and vertical lines passing through the center of the cross-section.
-In Fig. \ref{fig-5}, $R$ is given by $R\!=\!8a$, which is 4 times smaller than that of the lattice in Fig. \ref{fig-6} for the simulations.
+Vertices in region $R\!-\!1\!<\!r\!<\!R\!+\!1$ form the boundary, whereas those in region $r\!<\!R\!-\!1$ are the internal points, where $R$ is the radius of the horizontal and vertical lines passing through the center of the cross-section.
+The geometries of lattices A and B are summarized in Table \ref{table-1}.

-In Table \ref{table-1}, we summarize the geometries of lattices A and B. On the surface of lattice A, the angle $\phi$ of the indifferent zone to the vertical direction is $\phi\!=\!60^\circ$, while it is assumed to be $\phi\!=\!90^\circ$ on lattice B to examine the effects of rotation of the velocity on the boundary $\Gamma_3$ (Figs. \ref{fig-4}(a) and (b)).

-The size of both lattices is relatively small due to the stochastic nature of the model because many convergent configurations are necessary to obtain mean values of physical quantities, as shown in Eq. (\ref{mean-of-Q}).
-If the lattice size is too small, then the flows on the boundary $\Gamma_3$ in Figs. \ref{fig-4}(a) and (b) are too strong for internal flows.
-As a consequence, vortex flows such as those observed in the 2D Couette flow in Ref. \cite{Egorov-etal-POF2020} and peaks in the velocity distribution as in Fig. \ref{fig-2}(c) are not expected.
-However, if peaks are observed in the velocity distribution, this implies that the flows are influenced by Brownian motion and the lattice size is sufficient at least for the present purpose.